Britney Spears Shows Off Impressive Dance Moves In Tiny Shorts And Bra, Fans Respond With Wardrobe Advice

 Britney Spears just proved that she doesn’t need a designer costume, elaborate stage, or posse of professional backup dancers to put on a spectacular show.
-In a recent Instagram video, the “Work B**ch” singer gave fans a behind-the-scenes look at one of her choreography sessions, and most of her followers reacted to the candid footage as if it were a polished and professionally-produced new music video.
+In a recent Instagram video, the “Work B**ch” singer gave fans a behind-the-scenes look at one of her choreography sessions, and most of her followers reacted to the candid footage as if it were a polished and professionally produced new music video.

 On Monday, Britney Spears shared an Instagram video that was filmed while she was learning a new dance sequence.
 In the video, the 36-year-old pop princess is rocking a turquoise sports bra and one of her favorite wardrobe items, a pair of tiny plaid pajama shorts with the waistband rolled down.
 She’s learning some new choreography with one of her backup dancers, Mikey Pesante, and a few of the duo’s moves might look a bit familiar to Britney fans.